Cosmo2357/Cosmo2357/README.md

 - :jp: Natinality: Japan.
 Don't ask me about difficult New Anime!
 I had to learn about Pokemo for some reasones.
 But I am Dragonball and Doraemon generation.
 - :speech_balloon: Lang: Japanese日本語, English and muy unpoco de espanol! me gusto brito!
 - :pizza: Trying to become vegan to save the world once in a while mentally.
 At least I have soy meat.
 - :blush: Learning Vue.js especially JAMstack thingy.
-API and Database is very fun part.
+API and Database is my my favorite part.
 - :seedling: Interested in running my own app and web service too.
 - :japanese_castle: Living between the cities where Himeji Castle and Kobe beef are famouse.
 - :earth_americas: localize your app or business in Japan? feel free to contact me!